Wallasey conveyancing FAQs

 Some conveyancing solicitors in Wallasey carry out the conveyancing on a price per hour basis others work on a fixed fee.

-Our solicitors work on a fixed legal fee basis, with no nasty surprises.
+Your solicitor will work on a fixed legal fee basis, with no nasty surprises.
 Your detailed quote will explain in detail what the fees and disbursements will be when your property sale or purchase completes.

 If, for whatever reason, your property sale or purchase does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.